DRIVER-EU/test-bed-design/doc/test-bed-description.md

 # 2. Test-bed description

 The Test-bed supports practitioners by providing an environment in which they can easily Trial new solutions and run exercises.
-In this chapter, the main components of the Test-bed are explained.
+In this chapter, the main components of the Test-bed are explained (see Figure 6).

 ![Explanation of the Test-bed components](img/test-bed-components-explained.png)